How to Test CPU Throttling in Windows 11

 Enabling the Power Throttling column

-1. Simultaneously press the Ctrl + Shift + Esc keys to open the Task Manager.
-As an alternative, you can right-click on the taskbar and select “Task Manager”.
+1. Press Ctrl + Shift + Esc together to open Task Manager.
+Or, right-click the taskbar and pick “Task Manager”.

-2. If the Task Manager is displaying the simplified view, click the “More details” button to switch to the detailed view.
+2. If Task Manager is in the simple view, click the “More details” button to see everything.

-3. Switch to the “Details” tab to see a list of all active processes.
+3. Go to the “Details” tab for a full list of processes.

-4. Right-click on the column header (where it says Name, CPU, Memory, etc.) and click on “Select Columns”.Windows 11 Task Manager Select Columns
+4. Right-click on the column titles (like Name, CPU, Memory) and choose “Select Columns”.Windows 11 Task Manager Select Columns

-5. Select “Power Throttling”.
-This action will add the Power Throttling column to your Task Manager.Enabled Power Throttling Column in Windows 11 Task Manager
+5. Tick “Power Throttling” to add it to your columns.Enabled Power Throttling Column in Windows 11 Task Manager

 Monitoring CPU throttling for each process

-• Disabled: This status means that the process isn’t currently being throttled, and it can utilize resources as needed.
+• Disabled: This shows that the process isn’t being held back and can use resources freely.

 Test Power Throttling in Windows 11

-Spotting a process that is being power throttled, especially when your system is under heavy load, suggests that the CPU might be throttling to manage power consumption and prevent overheating.
+Seeing a process marked as power throttled, especially under a heavy load, indicates that your CPU might be scaling back to manage power use and avoid overheating.

 Related resource: How to Set Process CPU Affinity or Priority Permanently in Windows 11/10